maforget/epubfixer/trunk/ePubFixer/readme.txt

 -------------------------------------------
 Change Log
 -------------------------------------------
+v1.5.3
+- In the Cover Editor, unchecking the preserve Aspect Ratio box will revert to previous behavior of setting the SVG to "none" instead "MidXMidY meet".
+- Added a menu in the Cover Editor to select the desired aspect ratio that the image will be resized.
+- Fixed some issues with Mono / Linux.
+(Crash with Fix Margins, Preview working, Path issues)
+- Fixed some setting not being remembered or saved in the wrong place.

 v1.5.2
 - LibTidy didn't work on 64bit systems, the app will now be 32bit even on 64bit systems.